maqsoftware/MAQTextAnalyticsSDK/README.md

     You will get an API Limit exceeded error when you try to use the SDK.
 You can visit the *Developer Zone* pane and generate a new API Key.
 For a premium service, you can connect with us at support@maqsoftware.com

 3.	**Why I am getting batch size error?**
-You can send maximum 25 documents in a single batch call.
+You can send maximum 25 documents in a single batch call for Sentiment Analysis.
+For Key Phrase Extraction and PII Scrubber, maximum one document can be sent in single batch call.
 Check that you are not trying to send more.

 [PlDb]: https://maqtextanalytics.azurewebsites.net/#/DevelopersZone